juliangut/php-codesniffer-custom-sniffs/README.md

 #### CamelCapsFunctionNameSniff

-Function and method names should be written un camelCaps
+Function and method names should be written in camelCaps

 ```diff
  <?php